 Official Map

-During the review of this submittal, it was determined by City Engineering that the project was not consistent with the City's Official Map which includes a 17-foot reservation for future streets, highways and parkways parallel to the rail line across the subject property.
 The purpose of the Official Map is to establish the exterior lines of planned new streets, parkways, highways, historic districts, and other improvements.
 No building permits may be issued for buildings within reservation areas shown on the Official Map.
-The City's Traffic Engineer has indicated that this reservation would provide an important future bike and pedestrian connection between the Southwest Path, Union South and the University Avenue protected bike lane.